The past is our ruin.

 Life is precarious.

-Then.
-My world was turned upside down by a shocking and unexpected bereavement.
-Already physically struggling to make work, the entire notion of ‘creativity’ was put into question by the silent finality of death.
+My world was turned upside down by a life-changing bereavement.
+My entire notion of ‘creativity’ was put into question by the silent finality of death.

-It’s self-evident that all the dancers, strippers and Shibari performing bodies I have been drawing from life over the last few years have filtered through my mind’s eye as I draw from imagination.
+It’s self-evident that all the performing bodies I have been drawing from life over the last few years have filtered through my mind’s eye as I draw from the imagination.

 I’m now working on a large scale canvas to develop this work in the studio, first I made a series of big drawings on paper (5ft x 3ft) exploring the inert burnt wood qualities of charcoal for the furniture ‘towers’ and thick acrylic paint to smear the surface, to give weight to the flesh.

 Ashes to Ashes.

 Dust to Dust.